ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 >This moves the object by 1 unit per frame, which can be very fast depending on your frame rate.
 To make movement **frame-rate** independent, multiply by `Time.deltaTime`.

 ### Smooth Transitions with Time.Delta Time
-While the example for moving a GameObject works, there is a slight problem: the object’s speed now depends on the frame rate.
+While the example for moving a GameObject works, there is a slight problem: the object’s **speed now depends on the frame rate**.

+The position change is taking place in the `Update()` method, which runs once per frame, so the object moves **once per frame**.

-- On a fast computer running 120 FPS, it moves **twice as fast** as on a slower computer running 60 FPS.
+- On a fast computer running 120 FPS, it moves twice as fast as on a slower computer running 60 FPS.

 - To fix this, we use `Time.deltaTime`, which represents the **time elapsed since the last frame**.
-Multiplying by `Time.deltaTime` ensures movement is consistent across all frame rates.
+Multiplying by `Time.deltaTime` scales the movement by **real-world time**, ensuring consistent motion across all frame rates.

 >[!NOTE]
 > **Frame Rate** is the number of frames (images) displayed per second in a game or animation.
 It is measured in **FPS (Frames Per Second)**.